thirdweb-example/edition-drop/README.md

 ## Using This Repo

-To create your own version of this template, you can use the following steps:
+//To create your own version of this template, you can use the following steps:

 Run this command from the terminal to clone this project: